Cardinals vs. Orioles Player Props Betting Odds

-The Baltimore Orioles host the St. Louis Cardinals at Oriole Park at Camden Yards on Monday at 6:35 PM ET.
-There are multiple ways to bet on this contest, including player prop options.
+Check out what player prop bet options are available when the Baltimore Orioles host the St. Louis Cardinals at Oriole Park at Camden Yards on Tuesday at 6:35 PM ET.

 Bet on this matchup or its props with BetMGM!